 The course is designed in a hybrid format – making physical or digital presence possible, allowing for international participants to join and learn as well as share their experiences either on-campus in Allschwil (Basel region), Switzerland or on-line, via Zoom.

 At a Glance

 The total course fee must be payed 4 weeks before the course start.
-This includes the registration fee of CHF 100, which is due at the moment of acceptance to reserve a place.
-If a participant does not attend the course, the registration fee cannot be reimbursed.
-If cancellation is less than 4 weeks before beginning of the course an additional fee of CHF 300 will be charged.
+This amount includes the registration fee of CHF 100, which is due at the time of acceptance to reserve a place.
+If a participant does not attend the course, the registration fee is non-refundable.
+Cancellations received less than 4 weeks before the start of the course are subject to a cancellation fee of CHF 300.

 Health, accident and travel insurance is not covered by Swiss TPH but is highly recommended.